nolanschroeder/ai-music-project/README.md

 # ai-music-project
-A user interface built with React JS to display information about a specific instrument.
+A Python-based program to display information about a specific instrument.